tmiland/EasyPluginDeployment/README.md

 upload plugin files to multiple ftp hosts

-Okay, this bash script is for Fragnet servers: (change the red txt according to your prefs)
+This bash script is for Fragnet servers:

 - Create the file procon.sh in the folder procon